A bijection between $m$-cluster-tilting objects and $(m+2)$-angulations in $m$-cluster categories: Introduction

 Unfortunately, this cannot happen in Euclidean cases, which are representation-infinite.
 It means that the Auslander-Reiten quiver of the higher cluster category is infinite, and composed of three main parts, which repeat many times.
 Torkildsen in \cite{Tor} treated case $\tilde{A}$, and Baur and Torkildsen in \cite{BauTor} gave a complete geometric realization of case $\tilde{A}$.

 This paper is aimed to give further results on all realization of higher cluster categories.
-Indeed, we are going to show that there is a bijection between well-defined $(m+2)$-angulations, and the $m$-cluster-tilting objects in the higher cluster category.
-We also show that cutting along an arc correspond to applying the Iyama-Yoshino reduction.
-Note that this has been done by Marsh and Palu in \cite{MP} for the case of cluster categories on marked surfaces (the realization was invented by Fomin, Schapiro and Thruston in \cite{FST}), but not yet for higher cluster categories.
+Indeed, we are going to show that there is a bijection between well-defined $(m+2)$-angulations, and the $m$-cluster-tilting objects in the higher cluster category, using the following strategy:

+First, we recall the combinatorial framework for types $A$, $D$, $\tilde{A}$ and $\tilde{D}$.
+We define the underlying surface, the concepts of admissible arcs, $m$-diagonal, and $(m+2)$-angulation associated.
+Second, with each $(m+2)$-angulation in the geometric realization, we define the associated colored quiver.
+We also state the compatibility Theorem \ref{theo:corresp} between the flip of an $(m+2)$-angulation and the mutation of the associated colored quiver for all types.

+In Theorem \ref{th:ra}, we state that, for all types, there is a bijective correspondence between the $m$-rigid indecomposable objects of the $m$-cluster category, and the $m$-diagonals in the underlying geometric model.

+Next, in Theorem \ref{th:cross}, we show that the vanishing of the first $m$ positive extension groups of a pair of $m$-rigid indecomposable objects implies that the corresponding $m$-diagonals in the geometric realization do not cross.
+In order to show this result, we state that if we cut along a special arc $\alpha$ (called $m$-ears, which means, roughly speaking, when cut-off, produces a piece of the original polygon $P$, that has the same shape as $P$, but whose $(m+2)$-angulations have one less $m$-diagonal than those of $P$), then the Iyama-Yoshino reduction with respect to $\alpha$ is equivalent to the $m$-cluster categoryof the same type $A$, $D$, $\tilde{A}$, or $\tilde{D}$, but with one less vertex.

+This Theorem \ref{th:ra} serves to associate with each $m$-cluster-tilting object an $(m+2)$-angulation in $P$, and we then show in Theorem \ref{th:comp} that this assignement makes the mutations of $m$-cluster-tilting objects and the flips of $(m+2)$-angulations correspond mutually to each other.

+Finally, we establish the converse of Theorem \ref{th:ra}, namely, that if two $m$-diagonals do nos cross, then the first $m$-positive extension groups between their corresponding $m$-rigid objects vanish.
+This permits us to show the final Theorem \ref{th:bij}.

 This paper is organized as follows.

 In section $1$, we recall some important notions on higher cluster categories, mutation of $m$-rigid objects and colored quivers.

 Section $2$ is a survey of all the geometric descriptions of types $A$, $D$, $\tilde{A}$ and $\tilde{D}$, with a slight modification on type $D$.
 We also see the bijection between $m$-rigid objects and $m$-diagonals.